Sydney Vocal Project on stage in the 2017 Australian Choral Grand prix. Photo: WinkiPoP Media

 “The afternoon will be filled with the joy of the human voice in song.
 Primarily a cappella and contemporary vocal music with a couple of accompanied pieces.
 There is sure to be something for everyone ranging from Adele to John Rutter”.

-The concert will also include a special performance from members of the “Bring a Singing Buddy Programme” which is Sydney Vocal Project’s annual community music initiative.
+The concert held on the 19 November 2017 will also include a special performance from members of the “Bring a Singing Buddy Programme” which is Sydney Vocal Project’s annual community music initiative.

 “Members of the public come and join us for two rehearsals (without the need for auditioning).
 They learn two, sometimes three songs with us and perform these (with us) during our End Of Year performance.”